CHCAA-EDUX/scientific-computing-01/readings/class2_basics2.md

     - I.e. they can be entirely different from what you use in the rest of your program.
 - Add a closing parenthesis and a :
 - Indent your code with 4 spaces or a tab and write whatever code you need to.
-- Finish with a `return` statement which defines what the output of your function will be
+- Finish with a `return` statement which defines what the output of your function will be.

 If you forget to add a `return` statement, the function will go through all the calculations but will not give you any output.